jckuri/AzureNeighborlyApp/README.md

 2021-10-17T19:12:55.795-0500	done
 ```

-mongoimport succesfully imported the posts.
+mongoimport successfully imported the posts.

 ### The finished server-side application contains working Azure Functions for HTTP Triggers in Python.